 In the mid-20th century, a couple fascinated by colonial homes found the Graves homestead, dismantled it and moved it to New Canaan, Conn.
 In the process of dismantling, a small booklet 10 pages long was found in the walls.
 Those papers were the long-lost documents of the last words of Moses Dunbar.

 After much consideration, Phebe and Moses Dunbar joined the king’s army because they did not support the Declaration of Independence.
 Moses fled to Long Island, where he accepted an offer to become a captain in the king’s army.
 He later went back to his family in Bristol, where he was a member of Trinity Episcopal Church.
 He was arrested by local authorities for trying to recruit boys to the king’s army, released, but caught again some time later.

 Moses Dunbar was sentenced to the gallows of Trinity Hill in Hartford.
 It is believed that Dunbar's father offered the hemp for the noose.
 In his last days, he wrote his final speech.
 Dunbar recounted his father's disliking him in 'treating him harshly in many instances.'

 Moses Dunbar was executed before a large concourse of spectators.
 His remains were taken to the Ancient Burying ground in Hartford, where he was placed in an unmarked grave.
 It is believed the family removed his body and brought him to the Episcopal cemetery in East Plymouth, where he was given a pauper’s grave.
-There are 23 limestone graves in East Church Cemetery and each is unmarked.
+There are 23 limestone graves in East Church Cemetery, each unmarked.

-Moses Dunbar was the only man in Connecticut history to be executed for treason.
+Moses Dunbar was the only man in Connecticut history executed for treason.